chkp-tommers/sase-ai-marketplace/memory-bank/progress.md

 The project is a static AI marketplace.
 All features are implemented client-side, with no backend or server-side logic.

+- Dynamic CI/CD pipeline (ci-cd.yml) removed as it was not needed.
+- Static deployment via GitHub Pages (`deploy-pages.yml`) is active and current.

 ## Known Issues

 - None related to backend or server-side features (not applicable)